ACT NOW TO STOP CONSTRUCTION FUNDING FOR THE BOMB PLANT

 STOP THE RUSH TO BUILD

-The General Accounting Office, a non-partisan office of Congress, has issued two reports with significant implications for the UPF.
+The Government Accountability Office, a non-partisan office of Congress, has issued two reports with significant implications for the UPF.

 The first, in November 2010, criticized the National Nuclear Security Administration for incorporating immature technologies into the design of the UPF.
 At least six new technologies planned for the UPF will not have reached DOE’s own standard, Readiness Level 6, by the time construction passes the point of no return.
 The GAO is concerned that, should one of these technologies turn out not to work, the UPF will have to undergo extensive and expensive re-design.